Sid Miller (politician): Feral hogs

 In 2017, Miller approved the statewide use of "Kaput Feral Hog Lure" —a bait containing the poison warfarin—in order to kill feral hogs, which have increased in population in Texas and other states.
-Miller said that the use of the substance would be a "major new weapon" against destructive feral hogs, stating: "I am pleased to announce that the ‘feral hog apocalypse’ may be within Texans' reach."Asher Price, Sid Miller to approve new technique for killing feral hogs: poison, Austin American-Statesman (February 20, 2017).
-The approval prompted criticism from members of the hunting community and others who opposed the introduction of a poison into the environment.David Sikes, Toxic solution to feral hog problem, Corpus Christi Caller-Times (March 1, 2017).
+Miller said that the use of the substance would be a "major new weapon" against destructive feral hogs, stating: "I am pleased to announce that the 'feral hog apocalypse' may be within Texans' reach."
+The approval prompted criticism from members of the hunting community and others who opposed the introduction of a poison into the environment.

 The hogs number perhaps two million and cause more than $50 million in annual damage.
 A judge in Austin halted Miller's proposal after Wild Boar Meats, a North Texas hog processor, sued on grounds that the poison may have unintended consequences.
 The San Antonio Express-News editorial board opposes the use of the poison due to the risk it could impact the food chain, taint hog meat used for pet food, and poison non-targeted wildlife such as deer.

 Meanwhile, state Senator Kirk Watson of Austin and state Representative Lynn Stucky of Denton County, a veterinarian, filed legislation to refer the feral hog matter to a university study to determine the impact the poison would have on the land, agriculture, and hunters before the Miller plan could take effect.